nrstott/uncommonjs/jsgi/jsgib.md

 optional parameter to a Middleware, the composition of Middleware becomes more transient and composable.
 There is also one less closure which should aid in understanding Middleware and making it more straightforward to learn.

-The `location` key was added to the Request to match the `location` property of `window` in the browser in an effort to make JSGI more consistent with existing JavaScript means of reprenseting a URL.
+URL information on the Request match the naming scheme of the `location` property of `window` in the browser in an effort to make JSGI more consistent with existing JavaScript means of reprenseting a URL.

 ## Examples

 ### Request

     {
-      version: [1, 1], // parsed HTTP version
+      version: "1.1", // parsed HTTP version
       method: "GET",
       headers: { // HTTP headers, lowercased
         host: "github.com",